Why you need to Declutter your House

 If it does not have a specific home, then it should be passed on.

-What if you were able to put the kids to bed, sit down with your honey and watch a movie with a glass of wine, with dishes done, laundry caught up & house picked-up?
-Sold yet?
+What if you were able to put the kids to bed, sit down with your honey and watch a movie with a glass of wine - with the dishes done, laundry caught up & house picked-up?

-You can have a gathering without intense picking up and cleaning beforehand
+6) You can have a gathering without intense picking up + cleaning beforehand

-I can tell you with absolute certainty that having people into your home after going thru a giant de-cluttering process is so.much.easier.
+I can tell you with absolute certainty that having people into your home after going thru the whole home decluttering process is so.much.easier.

 Instead of having to first straighten up, then get to the cleaning, you're just diving right into the cleaning.
 Which means you won't be sweating once guests arrive!

 7) Decluttering will get easier the more you do it

 The whole decluttering process is pretty awesome.
 You get to see results, basically from the get-go.